2018 Alternative Breaks Intersession Recap

 Our annual Intersession Alternative Breaks program is a great way for students to engage in service with the community right before the start of the spring semester.
 In January 2018, 33 students participated in one of three trips that focused on the following social justice issues: HIV and AIDS, Urban Education, and Immigrant and Refugee Rights.
 Each trip was led by 2 student leaders and a faculty instructor.

-Led by Abby Neyenhouse, CSC Senior Assistant Director, the HIV and AIDS trip was a truly unique experience for everyone involved.
+Led by Abby Neyenhouse, former CSC Senior Assistant Director, the HIV and AIDS trip was a truly unique experience for everyone involved.
 The group volunteered for 117 hours, collectively, at organizations such as Moveable Feast, FORCE, STAR TRACK, Chase Brexton, the Maryland Department of Health, and Power Inside.

 When designing the trip, Abby wanted to expose students to marginalized communities that were impacted disproportionately by the issues.
 She felt that these organizations did a great job of meeting people where they were and implementing innovative education and prevention efforts.
 Students had critical conversations about the issue while learning about its history and the gains that have been made.
 For Baltimore specifically, where the rate of those infected with HIV can be as high as 1 in 20, it is important that the students have a good understanding of sexual health and harm reduction practices for themselves and others.